Electronic waste in New Zealand

 An electronic waste stockpile in Christchurch (2004).

 Electronic waste in New Zealand is an environmental issue being addressed by community and government initiatives.

 E-waste is the fastest-growing toxic waste stream in New Zealand.
 Every year, as of 2017, New Zealand generates approximately 99,000 tonnes (20.1 kg per capita) of electronic waste, of which 97,000 tonnes is disposed of in landfills.
 New Zealand produces among the highest volumes of e-waste in the world while having among the lowest documented recycling rates.
 It is estimated that by 2030, New Zealand will generate 28.7kg of e-waste per capita without recycling or 27.1kg with recycling initiatives.

 In the past, there have been two Government-funded takeback initiatives: the e-Day collections, and the TV takeback campaign.
 E-waste recycling services provided by local government vary by council with some providing free recycling services, while other councils provide user pays services or rely on the private sector.

-New Zealand is the only country in the OECD without a national e-waste scheme.
+New Zealand is the only country in the OECD without a regulated national e-waste scheme.
+TechCollect NZ has operated a voluntary national collection and recycling scheme since November 2018, providing free drop-off for end-of-life ICT equipment through a retail network primarily comprising Noel Leeming stores nationwide, and funded by industry members.
+However, producer participation is not mandatory and the scheme operates without the extended producer responsibility framework in place across all other OECD nations.
 While New Zealand has AS/NZS standards for e-waste recycling practices, these are not mandatory.
 Government led e-waste recycling initiatives have been historically hampered by a lack of data.
 In 2020, e-waste was designated as a priority waste stream requiring mandatory product stewardship.